Danitilahun/flutter-node-otp-phone-number-verification/README.md

 2. Navigate to the `backend` directory: `cd API`
 3. Install dependencies: `npm install`
 4. Configure the Vonage API credentials in the `.env` file.
-5. Start the Node.js server: `npm index.js`
+5. Start the Node.js server: `npm start`

 ### Frontend (Flutter)